-The Subdivision and Development Appeal Board (SDAB) is comprised of five members, of which a maximum of 2 may be members of council and minimum of 3 shall be public members.
+The Subdivision and Development Appeal Board (SDAB) is comprised of five members, of which a maximum of 2 may be members of council, one is an alternate so any panel contains only one council member, and minimum of 3 shall be public members.
 The SDAB is the quasi-judicial body that reviews any decision made that has been formally appealed.
 Within 30 days of a decision being appealed, the SDAB holds a public hearing to hear an appeal of:

 - A decision of the Subdivision Authority or Development Authority ;